An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound: Introduction

-The rest of the manuscript is organized as follows: In Section~\ref{Sec:Prelim}, we introduce the problem statement and some preliminaries.
-In Section~\ref{Sec:Main} we present the main result.
-In Section~\ref{Sec:Discussion}, we discuss the main features of our approach and contrast against state-of-the-art algorithms.
-Finally, in Section~\ref{Sec:Conclu}, we present the conclusions and the future work.
-The proofs are collected in the Appendix.
+The rest of the manuscript is organized as follows.
+Section~\ref{Sec:Prelim} introduces the problem statement and some preliminaries.
+In Section~\ref{Sec:Main}, we present the main result.
+In Section~\ref{sec:practical}, we introduce a workaround to maintain a bounded TVG and an analysis of its accuracy under measurement noise.
+Section~\ref{Sec:Discussion} discusses the main features of our redesign methodology, contrasting it to other state-of-the-art algorithms.
+Finally, in Section~\ref{Sec:Conclu}, we present conclusions and future work.
+Proofs are collected in the Appendix.